2010 Leinster Senior Football Championship final: Legacy

 Louth manager Fitzpatrick found success as a national politician; he was elected as a TD at the 2011 general election and re-elected several times after that.
 He continued as Louth manager until after the 2012 season, at which point he left.

 On 15 September 2014, "A Wee Royal Rumble - The Story of the 2010 Leinster Football Final" was broadcast on RTÉ One as part of Scannal, the TV series dedicated to scandalous events.

 Nearly ten years later, in a newspaper article published on Easter Sunday, Fitzpatrick - who had earlier watched the match for just the third time since (the first having been the night it was played) - stated that he had seen referee Sludden only once since: "I went to Michaela Harte's funeral [in mid-January 2011] and he was ahead of me in the queue.
 That's the only time.
 I have never seen or[sic] spoken to him since".

-Until 2024, neither team (nor, in fact, any team other than Dublin) had won the Leinster Senior Football Championship since, with each team having been to two finals (Meath in 2019 and 2020, Louth in 2023 and 2024).
-However, Louth finally bridged a 68 year gap beating Meath in the 2025 final, and in a tongue-in-cheek recognition of the events of their previous final encounter, Louth defender Dermot Campbell threw the championship trophy, the Delaney Cup, into the goal.
+Until 2025, neither team (nor, in fact, any team other than Dublin) won the Leinster Senior Football Championship, with each team having been to two finals (Meath in 2019 and 2020, Louth in 2023 and 2024).
+However, Louth finally bridged a 68-year gap beating Meath in the 2025 final, and in a tongue-in-cheek recognition of the events of their previous final encounter, Louth defender Dermot Campbell threw the championship trophy, the Delaney Cup, into the goal.